alexanderenrique/alexanderenrique.github.io/src/wrenching/general-mechanical.md

 - First stab at the side plate, just working too fast and straight forgot to dimension some stuff so there were holes but all the wrong size and places
 - Learned the 3D printer is pretty dimensionally tight actually.
 To within a couple thousands so for the m3 bolt that measures .113 I made a .1 hole and it threads well.
 - Got a proper top and side plate screwed together and it is so cool.
 Lots of people saying it looks like art, which is the highest compliment I think.

+**Category:** Dan's 2004 Subaru Outback

+**Task:** Diagnose front end shake

+**Notes:**
+- Jacked up the car, inspect the front right wheel, everything was tight there
+- Jacked up fron left, that wehll had a lot of play in it.
+The lug nuts were tight but I was able to move the entire assembly inside the steering knuckle so it wasn't ball joints
+- My thinking is it's just the bearings, short test drive and there was definitely growling coming from that front corner, not safe to drive really.

+**Category:** Mark's Ranger

+**Task:** Test and re-assemble fuel pump assembly

+**Notes:**
+- Applied 12v to the new pump, it worked right away, thank god
+- Rebuilt the little fuel pump assembly, it was trivial to put together.

 ### 10/14/2025
 **Category:** Precursor Rack